Fred McNeill

-Frederick Arnold McNeill (May 6, 1952 – November 3, 2015) was an American professional football player who was a linebacker for the Minnesota Vikings of the National Football League (NFL) for 12 seasons from 1974-1985.
+Frederick Arnold McNeill (May 6, 1952 – November 3, 2015) was an American professional football player who was a linebacker for the Minnesota Vikings of the National Football League (NFL) for 12 seasons from 1974 to 1985.
 He played college football for the UCLA Bruins.
 In 1973, he was named to the All-Coast/Conference First-team.
-McNeil was selected by the Vikings in the first round of the 1974 NFL Draft with the 17th overall selection.
+McNeill was selected by the Vikings in the first round of the 1974 NFL draft with the 17th overall selection.
 He was the first person to have been diagnosed with CTE while alive and have it confirmed following his death.

 Professional career

 He played on defenses that led the NFC in fewest points allowed in 1976 and the NFL in fewest total yards allowed in 1975 and fewest passing yards allowed in 1976.

 McNeill appeared in 2 Super Bowls with the Vikings, Super Bowl IX and Super Bowl XI.
 McNeill blocked a punt in Super Bowl XI.